Privacy Policy

 - Passwords are hashed using industry-standard cryptographic algorithms and are never stored in plaintext.

-- Bot protection through Cloudflare Turnstile with server-side verification on all forms.
+- Bot protection with server-side verification on all forms.

 - Role-based access controls ensuring users, coaches, and administrators can only access data appropriate to their role, with activity logging.